-And remember: as already mentioned in Chapter 6, our own Moon's axis of rotation is ALSO inclined by about 7° degrees!
-One has to wonder just how the Copernican / heliocentric advocates would 'justify' this remarkable state of affairs...
+Now, remember: in Chapter 6, we saw that the rotational axes of both Mars and our own Moon are also inclined by about 7° degrees!
+One has to wonder just how the Copernican / heliocentric advocates would 'justify' this most remarkable state of affairs!

 As it turns out, the 6° (or 7°) tilt of the Sun’s rotational axis with respect to our ecliptic plane was known long before 1850; it was discovered by Christoph Scheiner back in the 1600’s during his extensive 20-year-long sunspot observations.
 His work was richly illustrated and published in his monumental treatise Rosa Ursina (1630).
 In fact, the “sunspot-issue” triggered a bitter and infamous 30-year-long feud between Galileo and Christoph Scheiner (who, incidentally, was a staunch supporter of the Tychonic model).
 To be sure, the observed inclination of the Sun was no trivial matter: it was - and still is - a crucial issue within the endless heliocentrism-vs-geocentrism debate.